Event-RGB Fusion for Spacecraft Pose Estimation Under Harsh Lighting: Related work

 Event sensors are bio-inspired devices measuring per-pixel brightness differences asynchronously at high temporal rates~\cite{eventsensor128, gallego2020event}.
 While event sensing has seen significant interest in robotics and artificial intelligence, its application to space environments remains relatively underexplored~\cite{izzo2023neuromorphic}.
 Existing work has studied applications to star tracking, attitude estimation, navigation in landing scenarios, more reliable visual odometry for planetary robots and debris detection~\cite{chin2019star, ng2022asynchronous, sofiamcleod2022eccv, azzalini2023on, NICHOLAS2023177}.

 Event-based spacecraft pose estimation is relatively new~\cite{jawaid2023towards, rathinam2024spades, jawaid2024iros} and as alluded to in Sec.~\ref{sec:intro}, existing works have not considered genuinely harsh lighting.
+More recent works such as \cite{liu2025stereo} and \cite{malik2025evsat3d} have proposed spacecraft pose estimation via a stereo-event rig and simultaneous 3D reconstruction alongside pose estimation.
+However, similar to \cite{jawaid2023towards}, they do not consider severe harsh lighting conditions exhibiting glare and bloom which appear as noise surrounding the structure of the satellite.
+Furthermore, as discussed in Sec.~\ref{sec:intro}, event sensors are prone to a reduction in signal-to-noise ratio during low-motion conditions, which has also not been addressed by these methods.

 Datasets specifically for spacecraft pose estimation like SEENIC have been previously proposed by Jawaid~\etal~\cite{jawaid2023towards} which encapsulate multiple lighting scenarios but not under extreme lighting matching the solar irradiance.
 Moreover, they capture only a single texture-less object.
 Rathinam~\etal~\cite{rathinam2024spades} also proposed the SPADES dataset consisting of event and RGB data of a single satellite object.
 However, the sensors to capture this dataset were not optically aligned and the real data was captured with background clutter of a lab environment which does not realistically represent a space scenario.
 Furthermore, there are no instances of extreme lighting detailed in their work, and as of submitting this work the dataset has not been made publicly available.